rachelnertia/rachelnertia.github.io/_posts/2025/2025-08-02-hammerhal-spearhead-tournament.md

 ![](/images/2025/07/hobby/best-painted.jpg)
 *I hope this doesn't awaken anything in me...*

 All in all I had a great day.
-Big thanks to the members of West Calder Wargames who organised the event.
+Big thanks to the members of West Calder Wargamers who organised the event.
 They were all lovely to meet, knew how to run a good event, and seem to have a plan to grow the AoS scene in the Lothians.
 I spent the train ride back to Edinburgh chatting to another attendee about his own hobby experiences.
 I'm already planning to attend the next Spearhead tournament the club hosts in October -- the only question is what Spearhead to bring...